CCMA Certification Exam Review & Study Guide

 This article is part of a series describing the specific advantages of six widely recognized and highly regarded MA certifications.
-For an overview of all six certifications, click here to read our guide on the top Medical Assistant certifications to advance your healthcare career.
+For an overview of all six certificates, click here to read our guide on the top Medical Assistant certifications to advance your healthcare career.

 (Click here to view our comprehensive guide on how to become a Medical Assistant)

 Each article in this series discusses the specific competencies covered by one of the MA certifications, details about the certification exam, and the value of that certification to your MA career.
 This article provides all the information you need on the Certified Clinical Medical Assistant (CCMA) certification.

 Why Earn a Medical Assistant Certification?

-Medical assistants (MAs) are technically allowed to practice without a state license or certification, however, 89% of today’s employers either require or strongly prefer MAs with at least one certification.
+Medical assistants (MAs) are technically allowed to practice without a state license or certification.
+However, 89% of today’s employers either require or strongly prefer MAs with at least one credential.
 MAs who perform specific duties (such as phlebotomy or x-rays) or who work in specialized fields (such as podiatry or ophthalmology) may be required to have specific training and certification in their area of specialty.
-In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs are allowed to enter laboratory, radiology, and medical orders into their computerized system.
+In 2012, the Centers for Medicare and Medicaid Services also ruled that only credentialed MAs can enter laboratory, radiology, and medical orders into their computerized system.

 Even if not required, acquiring your MA certification is never a bad idea.
 Certification shows you have met specific, industry-recognized standards for competence as a medical assistant.
 It also assures your employer that you are prepared to begin work in a medical assisting position or take that role to the next level of performance.
-Certification opens doors to opportunities for greater responsibility, more career options, and higher income.
+Certification opens opportunities for greater responsibility, career options, and higher income.

 What is the Certified Clinical Medical Assistant (CCMA) Exam?